abhiaiyer91/graphql-gateway/README.md

-# Roxy - GraphQL Gateway
+# GraphQL Gateway

 ## Background

 One of the many reasons engineers love GraphQL is it's ability to query multiple data sources in one request.
 As engineering teams move away from the traditional "REST" architecture, opportunities for new `GraphQL Native` applications become possible.
 As you start building out a distributed system with GraphQL the need for a short develop to deploy cycle becomes crucial.
 In a microservice architecture with GraphQL, each service owns a GraphQL schema, a slice of the overall system's APIs.
-The `Roxy` service uses the concept of [schema-delegation](https://www.prisma.io/blog/graphql-schema-stitching-explained-schema-delegation-4c6caf468405/) to combine multiple GraphQL schemas from different GraphQL servers to create a GraphQL Gateway.
+The `graphql-gateway` service uses the concept of [schema-delegation](https://www.prisma.io/blog/graphql-schema-stitching-explained-schema-delegation-4c6caf468405/) to combine multiple GraphQL schemas from different GraphQL servers to create a GraphQL Gateway.

 GraphQL Gateways expose a single entry point to query your entire system.

 ![GraphQLGateway](https://cdn-images-1.medium.com/max/1600/1*bIs4BAGs1hqpWuT_TAgO6A.png)